 That home-office life: creating work space

-As millions of us now work from home due to the COVID-19 pandemic, many predict that our adaptations may usher in a new way of working for the long term.
+As millions of employees like us now work from home due to the COVID-19 pandemic, many predict that our adaptations may usher in a new way of working for the long term.

-Finding and delineating that space may call for creativity: you might adapt a walk-in closet or pantry, add French doors to an open doorway, or even capture space in a stairwell landing.
+Finding and delineating that space may call for creativity: you might adapt a walk-in closet or pantry, add French doors to an open doorway, or even find a carpet with vibrant colors, bold patterns, and interesting textures from carpet stores Melbourne.
+Your ultimate choice reflects how you want to personalize your living space.

 We’re sharing some photos of homes we’ve helped clients buy and sell that include a range of home office solutions, from professionally-decorated spaces to a laundry room nook.